top of page

 Nylgut E-0.97mm A-0.73mm D-0.58mm G-0.46mm

-Traditional Lombardic tuning is GBEADG however high G is tuned to such high pitch that the string doesn't cope very well with that tension therefore I've lowered tunig by whole tone down to FADGCF while keeping same intervals between strings (music recorded on the video uses FADGCF tuning).
+Traditional Lombardic tuning is GBEADG however high G is tuned to such high pitch that the string doesn't cope very well with that tension therefore I've lowered tuning by whole tone down to FADGCF while keeping same intervals between strings (music recorded on the video uses FADGCF tuning).

 In a book from 1913 Manuale Teorico-pratico de Mandolinista, Agostini Pisani writes “Metal double strig Lombardo - Casini has also built this type of mandolin to remedy of inconvenience having strings break frequently.
 The fretboard is identical to that of Lombardic Mandolin but with 12 strings (6 double)”.
-The above suggestes that even 100 years ago strings struggeld to cope with such high tension therefore FADGCF is a good alternative tuning if gut/nylon strings are to be used.
+The above suggests that even 100 years ago strings struggled to cope with such high tension therefore FADGCF is a good alternative tuning if gut/nylon strings are to be used.

 Interestingly the above book also mentions “La Mandola Lombarda” in a list of instruments related to Lute and Mandolins.
-This means that Larger Lombardo also existed although possibly not many instruments like that were made and very few if any survied to these days.
+This means that Larger Lombardo also existed although possibly not many instruments like that were made and very few if any survived to these days.

 Music for Lomabrdic Mandolin, I have not come across a music for this instrument other than duets for mandolin and piano therefore I wrote my own piece called “A Way Home”.
 It is written for tuning FADGCF and is played with fingers rather than a pick.
 I wrote it down on Guitar Pro so anyone interested please feel free to download a PDF copy of sheet music below (domestic use only, not to be distributed or used in public/online without consent).